Icon-Newsletter-smaller

 dropshipping business in the philippines - disadvantages of dropshipping

 For every advantage of dropshipping, there’s also a disadvantage.
 In short, the flexibility and convenience, unfortunately, come with a few shortcomings.
-Here are some downsides that you need to consider:
+Here are some downsides you need to consider:

 👎 Very Competitive Market